Dalrymple v Spens and Henderson, 1769-70

 Dysart 7 March 1770.

-In the second bundle of papers (NRS, CS236/S/3/13) we find a petition and complaint from Spens stating that he was on his way back from lodging the memorial in Edinburgh when a messenger named Thomson arrested him and put him in Dysart jail.
-He then alleged that it was a plot by Dr Dalrymple to get him sent out of the country 'by violence' and asked the court to investigate the instructions that were given to the messenger by calling him to court.
-The thirty pounds caution (fine) required to get Spens out of jail was found by Walter Ferguson and William Chalmers, both writers to the signet (lawyers) in Edinburgh.
-That caution was found for David Spens is indicative of a significant level of support for a slave in a small Fife town at this time.
-The evidence from the court papers stops here but it is understood that David Dalrymple died soon after and as such David Spens was a free man.
+In the second bundle of papers (NRS, CS236/S/3/13) we find a petition and complaint from Spens that on returning from lodging the memorial in Edinburgh, a messenger of the court, Mr Thomson, arrested him and put him in Dysart jail.
+He alleged that it was a plot by Dalrymple to get him sent out of the country 'by violence' and asked the court to investigate the instructions that were given to the messenger by calling him to court.
+The thirty pounds caution (bail) required to get Spens out of jail was found by Walter Ferguson and William Chalmers, both writers to the signet (lawyers) in Edinburgh.
+The evidence from the court papers stops here, and Dalrymple died that year, and Spens gained his freedom by default before the judges had a chance to make a decision.

 Related features on the NRS and SCAN websites